magiclabs/email_screening_question/README.md

 **Part 2**:

-Create a function that returns the `station_id` that experienced the most amount of temperature fluctuation across the 8 dates that it reported temperatures for.
+Create a function that returns the `station_id` that experienced the most amount of temperature fluctuation across all dates that it reported temperatures for.
 For example with the following dataset:

     station_id,     date, temperature_c
-             1,    1,             5
+             1, 2000.001,             5
-             1,    2,             0
+             1, 2000.123,             0
-             1,    3,             5
+             1, 2000.456,             5

 we are expecting the total fluctuation to be 10 degrees, as opposed to 0 which is the net difference in temperature between the first and last dates.